 Leander is a medium-sized city located in the state of Texas.
-With a population of 37,889 people and eight constituent neighborhoods, Leander is the 105th largest community in Texas.
-Much of the housing stock in Leander was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Leander economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Leander, where the median household income is $80,178.00.
+With a population of 56,111 people and eight constituent neighborhoods, Leander is the 105th largest community in Texas.
+Leander has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Leander, where the median household income is $89,649.00.

 Leander real estate is some of the most expensive in Texas, although Leander house values don't compare to the most expensive real estate in the U.S.

-Leander is a decidedly white-collar city, with fully 85.29% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Leander is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Leander who work in management occupations (15.07%), office and administrative support (13.08%), and sales jobs (12.96%).
+Leander is a decidedly white-collar city, with fully 85.17% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Leander is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Leander who work in management occupations (15.70%), office and administrative support (13.78%), and sales jobs (12.31%).

 Also of interest is that Leander has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 7.39% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.